 Marie Christine Kohler Fellows @ WID are expected to spend time at the institute and to develop and maintain mechanisms for ensuring meaningful intellectual discussions with one another (e.g., through scheduled, weekly meetings) and with other students, fellows and faculty in WID.
 A major responsibility of fellows is to arrange activities (e.g., seminars, exhibitions, performances) for the campus community.
 A textual, pictorial, or cinematic summary of each activity will be put on WID’s website to make the fruits of these efforts available to the larger campus community.

 Fellows receive an annual stipend and a budget to support events.
-Fellows have access to the Institute in the Discovery Building and are invited to participate in regular WID events such as community lunches, Discovery Seminars, and Tea @ 3.
+Fellows have access to the Institute in the Discovery Building and are invited to participate in regular WID events such as community lunches, and Discovery Seminars.
 The WID administrative team will be available to assist with organizing dinners with invited speakers and other activities.
-Marie Christine Kohler Fellows @ WID are appointed for one year and can be renewed for a maximum of three years.
+Marie Christine Kohler Fellows @ WID are appointed for two years.